matusstafura/stafura.dev-hugo/content/about/index.md

 ---
 title: "About me"
 description: "I’m a developer from Slovakia.
-I am passionate about open-source software, privacy, best practices, performance, idiomatic code, user and developer experience.
-I write articles about software development and marketing."
+I am passionate about programming, marketing, SEO."
 image: /images/about/og_about.jpg
 author: Matus Stafura
 ---